sarimurrab/OPENCLASSROOM-Scholarship-Challenge/README.md

 # OPENCLASSROOM-Scholarship Challenge
 OpenClassrooms is an online education platform for vocational training, providing courses in IT, technology, entrepreneurship, and digital skills.
 Courses are conducted fully online, through a mix of video resources, online reading, real-life projects and individual mentoring sessions.
-Openclassrooms provides Diplomas in diffrent specialization **France state**.
+Openclassrooms provides Diplomas in diffrent specialization recognized by **France state**.

 ## In this challenge:
 ## **1 : [Html and CSS Challenge](https://github.com/sarimurrab/OPENCLASSROOM-Scholarship/tree/master/crs1%20Build%20Your%20First%20Web%20Pages%20With%20HTML%20and%20CSS)**